 - Riskier to put your home on a foreclosure more advanced than traditional lenders once you get a delay on your mortgage payment.

 While it’s possible to educate yourself by getting a private loan, asking a reputable mortgage broker is also a good idea.
 A mortgage broker will be the middle man who will connect you to a private lender with the best deal.
 In addition, they will help you with your application process.

 Choosing this type of mortgage lender makes your application extra faster and easier.
-Usually, approval will take a day or week, and the release of the loan will be two to three weeks.
+Usually, approval will take a day or week, and the loan will be released in two to three weeks.
 However, it doesn’t mean that there will be no eligibility.

 Proof of Income